iambld04/iambld04/README.md

 - 👋 Hi, I’m Bandenawaz Diggi
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently working as Data and Ai Trainee
-- 💞️ I’m looking for a job
 - 📫 How to reach me : mail - bandenawazdiggi786@gmail.com

 <!---